-This is THE ultimate guide to short-term vacation rental condos – condo hotels – in Honolulu.
-The vast majority of Honolulu condo hotels are located in Waikiki, but most Waikiki condos are not condo hotels.
+This is THE ultimate guide to short-term vacation rental condos – also referred to as condo hotels or condotels – in Honolulu.
+The vast majority of Honolulu condo hotels are located in Waikiki, although most condos in Waikiki don’t allow short-term renting.

-If you are interested in…
+If you are interested in….

-1) Purchasing a condo that allows short-term renting, visit our Condo Hotels for Sale page.
+1) Purchasing a condo that allows short-term renting; visit our Condo Hotels for Sale page.

 See related article: Bill 41 (CO 22-7) – Oahu’s New Short-Term Rental Rules 2022

-Condotels are hugely popular:
+Condotels are hugely popular among:

 See related article: Waikiki Condotel Reality: Cash Flow vs Lifestyle